 At Indi we look to the research and data available.
 Where are the gaps?
 What is causing these deficiencies?
 How does lifestyle have an impact?
 What are the actionable (and realistic) ways to counter and correct the downfalls of our diets?

 Whilst we may not be able to solve the global health crisis, we can play our part.
 Indi supplements have been developed specifically to fill the gaps in Western diets.
 Our mission is simple; to give better health to more people.
-Launching with 4 products, the range is easy to understand and easy to add in to your daily routine.
+The range is easy to understand and easy to add in to your daily routine.
 Each plant-based formula is packed full of nutrients from real food sources, meaning your body can recognise, absorb and use these active ingredients.
-And importantly - we use doses which are sufficient to deliver short and long-term results.
+And importantly—we use doses which are sufficient to deliver short and long-term results.